LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/what-is-a-method.rst

 =============

 Up until now, you have been able to write programs that work within the Main method using a variety of data types and collection types.
-You have also worked with methods before when we learned about strings, arrays, and collections.
+You have also worked with methods before when we learned about :ref:`strings<string-method-examples>`, :ref:`arrays<array-method-examples>`, and collections.
 These methods are built into the C# language and perform a speficic task when you call them.

 This chapter is designed to introduce you to **method signatures**, **method invocations**, and the ability to create your own unique methods.